 How to store

 To properly store shrimp paste and extend its shelf life, follow these steps:

 - Keep it airtight: Transfer the shrimp paste to an airtight container.
 Ensure that the container is tightly sealed to prevent air from entering, which can cause the paste to spoil or lose its flavor.

 - Refrigerate: Store it in the refrigerator.
 The cool temperature will help extend its shelf life and maintain its quality.

 - Avoid direct sunlight: Keep the container away from direct sunlight or heat sources, as exposure to light and heat can degrade the quality of the paste.

 - Use clean utensils: When scooping out shrimp paste for use, always use clean utensils to avoid contamination and extend its shelf life.

 Properly stored shrimp paste can last for several months to a year in the refrigerator.
 The exact shelf life may vary depending on the brand, ingredients, and storage conditions.
 Always check the expiration date on the packaging.

-Filipino recipes with Shrimp Paste (Bagoong Alamang)
+Filipino recipes with bagoong alamang